- 1. The Requirement

 - The project's continuous risk management activities which will identify potential technical problems before they occur and mitigate the impact of those problems on the outcome of the project.

-- Risk owner, role responsible for responding to the risk.
+- Risk owner, a role responsible for responding to the risk.

 The team needs to consider costs associated with managing, controlling, and mitigating risks when developing the risk management plan.
 This can be especially important for projects with limited or constrained budgets.

 Project-level risk management plans need to describe coordination with program-level plans to ensure proper risk tracking and information sharing.
 Once the plan is created, it is reviewed and approved by an appropriate level of project management before it is implemented.

 Risks that are not eliminated need to be tracked throughout the project life cycle to ensure their mitigation strategies remain effective.
 For low-risk items that are not formally included in the risk management plan, consider using a watch list so that they are not forgotten and to help ensure that they do not escalate to a higher level risk later in the project.

 Additionally, conditions that the team has identified as risk triggers are also monitored and tracked until those situations are no longer risk factors.
 Risk status also needs to be tracked and weighed against risk criteria to determine if corrective action needs to be taken.